 They say “the road to success is paved with failure.”
 What they don’t say, is that each piece of failure on that road probably looks different than the other.
 Success most likely came by way of trying (and failing) many different ways.
 Yes, you can fail your way to success, but almost never by making the same mistake over and over.

 Failure is a part of success if it becomes a trainer or teacher.
 Learning and growing after failure is what can make it useful.
 Every race a sprinter loses, they can be building up strength and trying new running techniques.
-Each race, though a loss, can move them closer to first place.
+Each race, though a loss, can move them closer to getting first place next time.

 6th Key to Success in Life: Trying Different Strategies